Orange Collective

 A two-founder team that walked away from Berkeley to build the data layer.

 The pair.
-William and Inigo both attended UC Berkeley and both dropped out.
-The founder dynamic — a Berkeley M.E.T. dropout (William) paired with a Berkeley CS dropout (Inigo) — suggests they met through the campus CS community before co-founding Luel.
+William and Inigo met as Berkeley roommates — and, reportedly, as competitive Fortnite players before that — then dropped out together after getting into YC, having circled the data space for two years.[22]
+The founder dynamic — a Berkeley M.E.T. dropout (William) paired with a Berkeley CS dropout (Inigo) — comes with deep prior context.
 The split is clean: William runs as CEO, Inigo runs ops as COO.

 Inigo's path to the problem.
-Inigo is described in public sources as a former machine learning researcher and a Berkeley CS attendee, indicating technical familiarity with ML that informs Luel's dataset product and QA practices.
+Inigo is a former machine learning researcher focused on human behavioral modeling — technical familiarity that informs Luel's dataset product and QA practices.[23]
 He maintains a Hugging Face account (Inigology) and a Luel organization presence there, and has already published the "Ego-Realm" egocentric dataset sample — demonstrating the rights-cleared, production-ready multimodal data that Luel sells.
 His pre-Berkeley education was at The King's School, Canterbury.

 On their YC partner.
 Luel's YC group partner is Harshita Arora — a signal of the partner team's read on the founders.